(1900 Times Atlas of the World)

 Fortifications of the lower town

-Panagia Odigitria and Agia Sofia
+Panagia Odigitria (left) and Agia Sophia (right)

-Monastery of Perivleptos and Agioi Georgios
+Monastery of Perivleptos (left) and Agioi Georgios (right)

 Details of the Monastery of Pantanassa